OlegDokuka/Typejector/README.md

 }`

 ##Signature
-`@injection //in this case someClass is Singleton by default class someClass{
+`   @injection //in this case someClass is Singleton by default
+    class someClass {

     }
-@injection(false) //in this case in all dependencies of someClass2 are unique instances class someClass2{
+    @injection(false) //in this case in all dependencies of someClass2 are unique instances class someClass2 {

     }
 `